hariharan-devarajan/vanidl/README.md

-# DL Profiler
+# VaniDL

-Deep Learning Profiler is an tool for analyzing
+VaniDL is an tool for analyzing I/O patterns and behavior with Deep Learning Applications.
+It is an extension to the anal

 ## Overview